iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Conclusion

 \section{Conclusion}

-This research demonstrates a practical solution for eye-tracking data collection and visualization on the Apple Vision Pro.
-The developed \textit{iTrace} application obtains the gaze coordinates from a user interaction event, such as a pinch gesture, dwell control, or a gaming controller click, and transforms them into a dynamic heatmap that displays the user's gaze location while watching a video or looking around.
-A user experiment with 20 participants was conducted to test the system's functionality and generate averaged heatmaps from the participants.
+This research presents a practical solution for collecting and visualizing eye-tracking data on the Apple Vision Pro.
+The developed \textit{iTrace} application obtains gaze coordinates from user interaction events, such as pinch gestures, dwell controls, or gaming controller clicks, and transforms them into a dynamic heatmap that displays the user's gaze location while watching a video or navigating around.
+A user experiment involving 20 participants was conducted to test the system's functionality and generate averaged heatmaps from the participants' responses.
 It also provided measurements about the precision scores of the users and the gaze collection frequencies of the different clicking methods.
 While limitations exist due to Apple's privacy policies, this work establishes a foundation for eye-tracking research on the Apple Vision Pro and opens endless possibilities for further research applications.